Prevent corrosion of offshore platforms, retrofit with effective cathodic protection systems, and extend platforms service life

 generate high-quality finite element meshes for cathodic protection analyses;

 consider all 3D geometrical characteristics as well as water depth, soil seabed conditions, and seawater flow velocities and resistivities;

 rely on embedded environment, materials, and coating polarization curves;

 compute Off-, On-, IR-free potentials and current densities;

 predict calcareous layer growth, and anode dissolution and shape change for anode consumption rate analysis.

-Being able to understand the impact of design, material, and environment have on corrosion protection during the early design phase of the design allows to:
+Being able to understand the impact of design, material, and environment have on corrosion protection during the early design phase of the process allows to:

 secure minimum protection level with optimum anode distribution;

 avoid overprotection and position reference cells at the exact and highest risk locations;

 optimize remote ICCP anode sleds to compensate for end-of-life SACP systems;